temach/reports/CIA-LAB-2-Booting.md

 The UEFI firmware also provides some arguments to the running program.
-Most importantly the UEFI firmware must provide the program with a pointer to EFI_SYSTEM_TABLE stuructue, which contains pointers to the EFI_RUNTIME_SERVICES and EFI_BOOT_SERVICES tables (source: https://uefi.org/sites/default/files/resources/UEFI_Spec_2_8_final.pdf).
+Most importantly the UEFI firmware must provide the program with a pointer to EFI_SYSTEM_TABLE structure, which contains pointers to the EFI_RUNTIME_SERVICES and EFI_BOOT_SERVICES tables (source: https://uefi.org/sites/default/files/resources/UEFI_Spec_2_8_final.pdf).
 These tables describe the capabilities of the system and serve as a standard library of functions.
 If the program was build using the GNU-EFI framework then its main function will be of the form:
 ```
 EFI_STATUS efi_main (EFI_HANDLE image_handle, EFI_SYSTEM_TABLE *systab);
 ```